How to Prevent Tooth Decay This Sugary-Sweet Winter Holiday

-Limit your sweet exposures
+Limit your number of sweet treat exposures

 Chew sugar-free gum